2016 Archived News

 The Department has received $25,000 in funding for two recipients of The Dr. Frederick M. Barnard Scholarship Trust for the 2016/2017 academic year.
 Afifa Khwaja and Thomas Randall, Doctoral Students in Political Science, are this year’s Barnard Scholars; both have been awarded $12,500.
 Mrs. Margot Barnard has generously endowed a scholarship trust in memory of her late husband, Frederick Mechner Barnard who was a distinguished political theorist and intellectual historian at Western from 1970 until his retirement in 1985.
 The BarnardScholarship Trust offers scholarships to graduate students in Political Philosophy, entering MA or PhD programs in either Political Science or Philosophy at Western.
 Afifa Khwaja is beginning her first year of doctoral work and Thomas Randall is in his second year of doctoral study; both in political theory.
 More details on the award can be found here.

-Professor Alcantara has published a new co-authored paper in the Canadian Journal of Political Science on the issue of whether adopting a negative campaign tone affects voting behaviour in multi-party systems like Canada.
+Professor Alcantara has published a new co-authored paper with Jason Roy entitled "Fighting Fire with Fire: The Implications of (Not) Going Negative in a Multiparty Election Campaign" in the Canadian Journal of Political Science on the issue of whether adopting a negative campaign tone affects voting behaviour in multi-party systems like Canada.
 Alcantara and his co-author find that "sunny ways, my friends, sunny ways" is the best strategy for parties seeking to maximize voter support, but only when the other parties go negative.
-The paper, which can be downloaded here (gated), is Jason Roy and Christopher Alcantara.
-2016.
-"Fighting Fire with Fire: The Implications of (Not) Going Negative in a Multiparty Election Campaign.
-Canadian Journal of Political Science 49 (3): 473-497.

 Professor Alcantara will be delivering a presentation on Monday, November 28 as part of the Library of Parliament's Seminar Series for Canadian Members of Parliament and their staff.
 The presentation will focus on understanding the policy implications and challenges of reforming the Indian Act, as well as lessons from current and past initiatives to move beyond the Act's constraints.
 Fellow panelists include Dr. Ken Coates (University of Saskatchewan), Dr. Douglas Sanderson (University of Toronto), and moderator Tonina Simeone, Chief, Aboriginal Affairs and Social Development.

 On this day of discovery, have a chance to meet with faculty, staff and students and learn why Western offers the best student experience among Canadian Universities.
-Members of the Political Science Department are available on November 13 from 9:00 AM - 3:00 PM, Main Lobby, Social Science Centre.
-Professor Charles Jones will discuss "Why Politics Matters" in a mini-lecture from 12:30 – 1:00 PM in Room 2050 in the Social Science Centre.
-[More Details]
+Members of the Political Science Department are available on November 13 from 9:00 AM-3:00 PM, Main Lobby, Social Science Centre.
+Professor Charles Jones will discuss "Why Politics Matters" in a mini-lecture from 12:30-1:00 PM in Room 2050 in the Social Science Centre.

-Professor Biswas Mellamphy along with co-editor Professor Dan Mellamphy (Western), will be presenting her latest book, The Digital Dionysus: Nietzsche & the Network-Centric Condition, at a Book Launch on November 10 at The Only Caf é -Pub in Toronto.
-[Read More]
+Professor Biswas Mellamphy along with co-editor Professor Dan Mellamphy (Western), will be presenting her latest book, The Digital Dionysus: Nietzsche & the Network-Centric Condition, at a Book Launch on November 10 at The Only Café-Pub in Toronto.

 The Department of Political Science is pleased to announce the appointment of Dr. Ian Kalman as a Postdoctoral Fellow with Dr. Christopher Alcantara, beginning October 4.
 Dr. Kalman will be working with Drs.
 Alcantara and Jen Nelles on a research project on the evolution and outcomes of Indigenous – local intergovernmental relations in Canada.
 This project is connected to an Early Researcher Award funded by the Ontario Government.